AmitxParmar/AmitxParmar/README.md

 - 👋 Hi, I’m Amit
 - 👀 I’m interested in learning Programming Languages.
 - 🌱 I’m currently learning JS and Frameworks like bootstrap and React.
-- 💞️ I’m looking to collaborate on JS Language Beginner, or experienced who can help me Learn JS.
+- 💞️ I’m looking to collaborate on JS Language Intermediate JS projects.
 - 📫 I'll be uploading WebDev Projects just for now.

 <!---